Guide to BMW Warning Lights

 BMW Dash Warning Lights: Red Lights

 Even though some BMW dashboard warning lights indicate simple fixes, other BMW warning light symbols are trying to let you know your vehicle needs to be serviced immediately.
+You’ll want to be familiar with car dashboard symbols and meanings.
 Explore the red BMW warning light meanings here:

 - Front Safety Belt: When this BMW dashboard warning light appears, it means the front passenger or driver needs to put on their seat belt